 Even being theoretically, principally, and emotionally invested in the destruction of everything this grave represents – from the inequality of an empire system to the most recent mine riots – Eria’s hand still lingers over the plunger before pressing it down.
 History goes flying as it had 58 years ago, a sad sight to behold nonetheless.
 Zada and Fafa-je watch from behind cover, a shocked sadness on her face and the permanent grin on their mask.
 There are far more explosives to use yet.
 Eria carries them inside, into the annals of imperial history, though none of the crew are especially interested in them.
 It’s all been mandated learning, anyway.

-The palace stops, and natural rock appears.
-Where it narrow there is another mural.
-It appears thicker, more of a wall than a door, more a warning than an invitation.
-The Fafa stands, left hand raised with an index finger in front of their mouth.
+The palace marble transitions into natural rock.
+There is another mural.
+It appears thicker, more of a wall than a door, more of a warning than an invitation.
+The Fafa on it has their left hand raised with an index finger in front of their mouth.
 There are no miners or workers, no empresses or holy guards, only the dreamwaker suggesting secrecy.

 “Where did all the fancy marbling go?
 Wasn’t this a mausoleum?”